 Respect and thanks go out to Mark Leyner and his 1990 novel, My Cousin, My Gastroenterologist, where, on page 37, allusions to a fictitious faux magazine called "das plumpe denken" may be found.
 Thanks also to the late David Foster Wallace who paved the way in his fine essay, "E Unibus Pluram: Television and U.S. Fiction" (Review of Contemporary Fiction, 13:2 [1993:Summer], pp. 151-194).
 Hail thee Julian Cope: Krautrocksampler: One Head's Guide to the Great Kosmische Musik - 1968 Onwards (UK: Head Heritage, 1995 C.E.), possibly conceived and fostered in a creative shitstorm of everlasting ur-punk glorious Om riffs. ...
 Highly informative is David Stubbs et al.'s Krautrock: Cosmic Rock and Its Legacy (London: Black Dog Publishing, 2009) and of course the seminal monograph by David Stubbs:Future Days: Krautrock and the Building of Modern Germany (London: Faber & Faber, 2014).
 Rüdiger Esch produced a wonderful oral history of the Düsseldorf scene, which offers great, intimate details, in his important book Electri_City: Elektronische Musik aus Düsseldorf: 1970 - 1986 (Berlin: Suhrkamp, 2014).
 Good overviews of many a krautish band, scene and style are offered by Christoph Wagner's primer Der Klang der Revolte.
 Die magischen Jahre des westdeutschen Musik-Underground (Mainz: Schott, 2013).
 More of an academic endeavour is Alexander Simmeth's well-researched and interesting study (in German), Krautrock transnational.
 Die Neuerfindung der Popmusik in der BRD, 1968-1978 (Bielefeld: transcript-Verlag, 2016).
 Less long-winded and more to the point is Wolfgang Seidel's book, Wir müssen hier raus!
 Krautrock, Free Beat, Reeducation (Mainz: Ventil-Verlag, 2016).
 Truly refreshing as it shatters quite a few clichés and self-congratulations of the Krautrock scene, and of Germany as a whole as well.
 A must-read.
 Excellent critical catalogues have been compiled by Dag Erik Asbjørnsen: Cosmic Dreams at Play: A Comprehensive Guide to German Progressive Rock of the 1970s (Reggio Emilia, Italy: Strange Vertigo Produzioni, 2nd ed.
 2008) and by Steven & Alan Freeman: The Crack in the Cosmic Egg: Encyclopedia of Krautrock, Kosmische Musik, & Other Progressive, Experimental & Electronic Musics From Germany (Leicester: Audion Publications, 1996; now available as HTML-based CD).
+The real McCoy of catalogues probably is Ulricht Klatte's beautifully illustrated labour of love, the Cosmic Price Guide to Original Krautrock Records, now in its 4th edition (Reinbek, Germany: CPG Books 2018).
+It is full of Pictures of Lily, if you allow me that ribald reference.
 Simon Reynolds adds valuable context in his fabulous study, Retromania: Pop Culture's Addiction to Its Own Past (London: Faber & Faber, 2012).
 And finally: Brecht!
 (Yes.
 And don't you forget to translate that.)
 Ingredients of the Ursuppe, really.
 In this context, we have received news of a short-lived, Tucson, Arizona-based Brechtian blog, "Das plumpe Denken", at https://dasplumpedenken. blogspot.de/, which we, however, do not endorse as we focus on "Das Plumpe denken" instead, a fact that we thus far have not elaborated on. ____________________________________________________________

 About the Author: